 So by now, you would have roughly known whether your partner is eligible for this highly coveted status.
 If you are unsure, look no further but contact Paul Immigrations, an immigrations consultancy that can guide you and your better half through this journey.

 Who would not want to hear out expert advice before submitting an important application that can mean a lot in your life?
-Our specialists do not provide blanket advice for everyone but tailor their tips to each individual applicant so that he/ she attains the dream SPR status.
+Our experienced specialists do not provide blanket advice for everyone but tailor their tips to each applicant to give them the best shot at attaining the dream SPR status.